axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   ```
   So use the above command, and just replace the `commandID` with your own.

-You can now open Metamask, select "Assets" => "Custom Token" and then paste the token contract address (see `axelarate-community/TESTNET RELEASE.md`).
+You can now open Metamask, select "Assets" then "Add Token" then "Custom Token" and then paste the token contract address (see `axelarate-community/TESTNET RELEASE.md` and look for  `Ethereum token contract address` field).

 ### Burn ERC20 wrapped Bitcoin tokens and obtain native Satoshi